DanooshanS/CSCI3055U-Final-Project/README.md

           Integer Division: div(a,b)
           Remainder: rem(a,b)

-     Variables: See example2.ex for examples.
-                Once a variable of any type is defined, it CANNOT be changed.
+     Variables: Once a variable of any type is defined, it CANNOT be changed.
                 MUST begin with an _ or lowercase letter
 ```elixir
 variablename = data